 “Marijuana is natural, so how can it be harmful?”

-Lots of teens ask us this question, and it’s a good one—a great question, in fact.
+Lots of teens ask us this question, and it’s a good one.

 People often think that substances found in nature are automatically safer than chemicals that are made in a laboratory or a factory.
 It’s not that simple, unfortunately.
 Lots of beneficial substances are human made (medicines, for example), and lots of harmful ones come straight from the earth.